 Once you have your seeds, file and soak them for 24 hours to get them to sprout quickly.
 If you plan to start them indoors, place one in each section of an eggcrate, then cover lightly with soil, about a 1/4 inch layer.

-Once seedlings sprout, you can transfer them when a second set of leaves appear on the seedling.
+Once seedlings sprout, you can transfer them when a second set of leaves appears on the seedling.
 Morning glories love the sun, so make sure there is plenty of sunlight where you transfer the seedlings.
 Place seeds or seedlings at least 6 inches apart to give them plenty of room to grow.

 Since morning glories like wrapping themselves around objects as they grow, make sure they have something to grow on, such as a trellis or pergola.
-Morning glories also grow well in containers and hanging planters, as long as they have some to latch onto for the vine to grow on.
+Morning glories also grow well in containers and hanging planters, as long as they have something to latch onto for the vine to grow on.

 You might have to “train” your morning glories to grow in the right direction.
 We have ours growing up on a trellis.
 Sometimes, our morning glories want to latch onto a nearby plant or go in the opposite direction of the trellis.